solo-io/gloo/docs/content/guides/security/auth/extauth/plugin_auth/_index.md

 >> "*a Go main package with exported functions and variables that has been built with: `go build -buildmode=plugin`*"

-In order for Gloo to be able to load your plugin, the plugin's `main` package must export a variable that implements the [ExtAuthPlugin](https://github.com/solo-io/ext-auth-plugins/blob/master/api/interface.go#L61) interface:
+In order for Gloo Edge to be able to load your plugin, the plugin's `main` package must export a variable that implements the [ExtAuthPlugin](https://github.com/solo-io/ext-auth-plugins/blob/master/api/interface.go#L61) interface:

 ```go
 type ExtAuthPlugin interface {